Getting Emotional with London's Gay Catholics

 Sandra, 48, left, and Carmanella, 3.

 The decision to end LGBT masses comes from an older, more Italian and more homophobic Vatican.
-But Catholics, at least in England, are slowly changing and it would be wrong to see this decision as another step backwards.
-When I saw the tears and heard the fiery speeches that go on at Soho mass meetings, I realized that the LGBT Catholic community is not only alive and kicking, but they have something real to fight for.
+But Catholics, at least in England, are slowly changing tack, and it would be wrong to see this decision as another step backwards.
+When I saw the tears and heard the fiery speeches that go on at Soho mass meetings, I realised that the LGBT Catholic community is not only alive and kicking, but they have something real to fight for.
 I’ll never understand why you’d want to join an institution that tells you what to do with your dick, but all power to them nonetheless.

 Photos by Jake Lewis.